awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-subnet.md

 ## Properties<a name="aws-resource-ec2-subnet-properties"></a>

 `AssignIpv6AddressOnCreation`
 Indicates whether a network interface created in this subnet receives an IPv6 address\.
-*Required*: Conditional\.
-If `AssignIpv6AddressOnCreation` is `true`, `Ipv6CidrBlock` must be specified\.
+By default, the value is `false`\.
+*Required*: No
 *Type*: Boolean
  *Update requires*: No interruption
+If `AssignIpv6AddressOnCreation` is specified. `MapPublicIpOnLaunch` cannot be specified\.

 `AvailabilityZone`
 The availability zone in which you want the subnet\.
 Default: AWS selects a zone for you \(recommended\)\.